Brisbane Parking Taskforce

 - Citywide On-Street Parking Review Report and Recommendations (Word - 13.4Mb)

-Council completed recommendation 54 of the Parking Review Report to update and fully revise the Parking in Brisbane Guide.
+Council completed recommendation 54 of the Parking Review Report to update and fully revise the Parking Guide to Brisbane.

 The guide contains information on parking restrictions, parking permit areas, paid parking, park 'n' ride, special use parking, parking around schools, enforcement and a detailed map of parking areas in Brisbane.

-Download the Parking in Brisbane Guide brochure in your preferred format:
+Download the Parking Guide to Brisbane brochure in your preferred format:

 A hard copy of this brochure was distributed to all Brisbane residents with the November 2016 edition of Council's Living in Brisbane e-newsletter.
 You can view a copy online or request an additional copy of the brochure by phoning Council on 07 3403 8888.

-Additionally you may like to view the 16 page guide, which provides further detail to help you understand parking restrictions, permit parking areas, special use parking, paid parking, park’n’ride, parking around schools and parking enforcement.
+Additionally you may like to view the full guide, which provides further detail to help you understand parking restrictions, permit parking areas, special use parking, paid parking, park’n’ride, parking around schools and parking enforcement.